kutometa/carnet/CONTRIBUTING.en.md

 # Building

-Carnet is developed as a modular bash script, where the main script imports subscripts which in turn import their own subscripts and so on.
+Carnet is developed as a set of partial bash files that require assembly into a single executable file before Carnet can be used normally.

 You can assemble carnet by using `./etc/assemble.sh`.
 To assemble carnet for testing or redistribution, run the following command in